Creating and Running C Program

 Popular programming languages like C, C++, Java, etc., use the compiler to convert high-level language instructions into low-level language instructions.
 A compiler is a program that converts high-level language instructions into low-level language instructions.
 Generally, the compiler performs two things, first it verifies the program errors, if errors are found, it returns a list of errors otherwise it converts the complete code into the low-level language.

-Source code is a file with C programming instructions in high level language.
+Source code is a file with C programming instructions in a high-level language.
 To create source code, we use any text editor to write the program instructions.
 The instructions written in the source code must follow the C programming language rules.
-The following steps are used to create source code file in Windows OS…
+The following steps are used to create a source code file in Windows OS…

 - Select Run

 - Type cmd and press Enter

 - Type cd c:\TC\bin in the command prompt and press Enter

 - Type TC press Enter